Plant DetailShow Menu

 Flower Description:

-Green and purple spathe in the shape of a pitcher with a 1' long spadix that bends out of the pitcher.
+Green and purple spathe in the shape of a pitcher with a 1-foot-long spadix that extends well beyond the spathe.

 • Leaves: